 The protocol review process is initiated by the submission of required protocol information to the PRC by the Principal Investigator (P.I.).
 The protocol may be submitted simultaneously to the IRB for review, but cannot be activated until both the IRB and PRC approve it.

 Externally peer-reviewed protocols (NCI or cooperative group) are assigned a single primary reviewer; protocols without external peer review (investigator-initiated protocols or industry protocols) are assigned two primary reviewers.
 A full copy of the protocol is distributed to each reviewer.
 Reviewers are usually members of the PRC; ad hoc reviewers may be recruited to provide special expertise at the discretion of the Chair.
 All externally peer-reviewed protocols receive directed reviews for resource utilization by the Nursing Service, Pharmacy Service and Data Management Office.
 All investigator-initiated and industry protocols also receive directed reviews for resource utilization by the Nursing Service, Pharmacy Service and Data Management Office as well as a separate review by the Biostatistics Office.
-Each primary reviewer completes a "Protocol Checklist" which includes items such as clarity of goals, appropriateness of study design, adequacy of patient population, and relevance to VCC goals and importance of study.
+Each primary reviewer completes a "Protocol Checklist" which includes items such as clarity of goals, appropriateness of study design, adequacy of patient population, and relevance to the University of Vermont Cancer Center's goals and importance of study.